purkhusid/ruv-webos/README.md

 ## Current state

 * Super basic navigation and UI that lists all shows and episodes
+  * Navigation via normal remote control does not work, only magic remote
+  * Scroll is broken
-* Video playback (Does not start in fullscreen) on TVs
+* Video playback on TVs and local dev
-* The video playback does not work in local dev because the RUV streams are HLS and most browsers don't support HLS
+  * Emulator does not seem support video playback

 ## Developing